RiccardoTonioloDev/Kunai/README.md

 - [To search for words in a string](./search_words.py)
 - [A function to shift single char by a char](./shifting_by_key.py)
 - [To encrypt and decrypt the xor](./xor_enc_dec.py)
     - **WARNING:** please understand that this is an interpretation of the xor encryption/decryption algorithm.
-You situation may require a different intrepretation of it.
+Your situation may require a different intrepretation of it.
 - [Suggestions for good and precise char replacement](./suggestions.md)